Battle of Villers-Bocage

-The Battle of Villers-Bocage took place during the Second World War on 13 June 1944, one week after the Normandy Landings, which had begun the Western Allies' conquest of German-occupied France.
-The battle was the result of a British attempt to improve their position by exploiting a gap in the German defences west of the city of Caen.
+The Battle of Villers-Bocage took place during the Second World War on 13 June 1944, one week after the Normandy landings, which had begun the Western Allies' conquest of German-occupied France.
+The battle was the result of a British attempt to exploit a gap in the German defences west of the city of Caen.
 After one day of fighting in and around the small town of Villers-Bocage and a second day defending a position outside the town, the British force retreated.

-The Allies and the Germans regarded control of Caen as vital to the Normandy battle.
-In the days following the D-Day landings on 6 June, the Germans rapidly established strong defences in front of the city.
+The Allies and the Germans regarded control of Caen as vital to the Normandy campaign.
+In the days following the D-Day landings on 6 June, the Germans rapidly dug in north of the city.
 On 9 June, a two-pronged British attempt to surround and capture Caen was defeated.
-On the right flank of the British Second Army, the 1st US Infantry Division had forced back the German 352nd Infantry Division and opened a gap in the German front line.
-Seizing the opportunity to bypass the German Panzer-Lehr Division blocking the direct route south in the area of Tilly-sur-Seulles, a mixed force of tanks, infantry and artillery, based on the 22nd Armoured Brigade of the 7th Armoured Division, advanced through the gap in a flanking manoeuvre towards Villers-Bocage.
-British commanders hoped that the appearance of a strong force in their rear would force the Panzer-Lehr Division to withdraw or be surrounded.
+On the right flank of the British Second Army, the 1st US Infantry Division had forced back the German 352nd Infantry Division and opened a gap in the German front.
+To bypass the German Panzer-Lehr Division blocking the direct route south in the area of Tilly-sur-Seulles, a mixed force of tanks, infantry and artillery, based on the 22nd Armoured Brigade (Brigadier William "Loony" Hinde) of the 7th Armoured Division, advanced through the gap in a flanking manoeuvre towards Villers-Bocage.
+British commanders hoped that the appearance of a strong force in their rear would surround the Panzer-Lehr Division or force it to withdraw.